hoangduytran/blender-manual/manual/render/shader_nodes/textures/noise.rst

 Scale
    Scale of the base noise octave.
 Detail
    Number of noise octaves.
-   The fractional part of the input is multiplied by the magnitude of the highest octave.
-   Higher number of octaves corresponds to a higher render time.
+This can have a fractional part, in which case a blend is performed (e.g. a Detail of 2.5 results in a 50% blend between 2 and 3 octaves).
 Roughness
    Blend between a smoother noise pattern, and rougher with sharper peaks.
 Lacunarity